andymeneely/squib/API.md

 # Custom Layouts

-Working with x-y coordinates can be tiresome, and ideally everything in a game prototype should be data-driven.
-To counter this, many Squib methods allow for a `layout` to be set.
-In essence, layouts are a way of setting default values for `x, y, width` and `height`.
+Working with x-y coordinates all the time can be tiresome, and ideally everything in a game prototype should be data-driven and easily changed.
+For this, many Squib methods allow for a `layout` to be set.
+In essence, layouts are a way of setting default values for any argument given to the command.

 To use a layout, set the `layout:` option on a `Deck.new` command to point to a YAML file.
 Any command that allows a `layout` option can be set with a Ruby symbol or String, and the command will then load the specified `x`, `y`, `width`, and `height`.
 The individual command can also override these options.

 Note: YAML is very finnicky about having tabs in the file.
 Use two spaces for indentation instead.

+Layouts will override Squib's defaults, but are overriden by anything specified in the command itself.
+Thus, the order of precedence looks like this:

+* Use what the command specified
+* If anything was not yet specified, use what was given in a layout (if a layout was specified in the command and the file was given to the Deck)
+* If still anything was not yet specified, use what was given in Squib's defaults.

+Layouts also allow for a special `extends` field that will copy all of the settings from another entry.
+Only a single level of extends are supported currently (contact the developer if you want multiple levels).

 See the `use_layout` sample found [here](https://github.com/andymeneely/squib/tree/master/samples/)

 {include:file:samples/use_layout.rb}